 I started this Illustrated Chronological History of Woking in 2014, and I must admit that when I started, I thought I would have been finished long ago.

 The first year took us from geological times to the building of Brookwood Cemetery, and whilst I knew that with increased information (and illustrations) I would be able to look at our history in more detail, I didn’t foresee that by the time we reached the later 20th century the amount of material would mean that we have now only just reached the 1970’s.

-Looking back, I was amazed to realise that I first started writing about the 1960’s over eighteen months ago!
-Evidently there was a lot of history going on in Woking in the 1960’s.
+There was a lot of history going on in Woking in the 1960’s.
 Before then it seems that the majority of projects in the area could be started and finished within a year or two, but with increased bureaucracy (or dithering), by the late 1960’s often the same story would drag on for years and years.

 The result is that by the 1970’s not only is it harder to keep to a proper chronological order, but it is also harder to find so many stories to tell.
 Whereas before, individual buildings would be knocked down and replaced by other small-scale developments, by the 1970’s whole swaths of buildings were to be demolished and eventually developed, cutting down on the actual stories to tell (although increasing the amount of material to work from and wade through).